pschachte/wybe/WYBE.md

 Note that all parameters must be typed.

-Resources can optionally be specified with a `use` clause, that follows the same syntax for a WYbe procedure definition.
-Resources are added as additonal arguments to the foreign call after the other arguments.
+Resources can optionally be specified with a `use` clause, that follows the same syntax for a regular Wybe procedure definition.
+Resources are added as additonal arguments to the foreign call after the other arguments, in the order specified in the source code.
+If resources are repeated in the `use` clause, they are added as multiple arguments in the generated foreign call.

 Modifiers can also optionally be specified, with the syntax being identical to a Wybe procedure definition, and are added to the foreign procedure call.
+In addition, inlining (`inline`, `noinline`) can be specified for the for a foreign procedure, but only inline/don't inline the generated Wybe procedure, and don't apply to the generated foreign call.

+With both resources and modifiers, this would be as follows:

+> `def` `foreign` *language* `{` *modifiers* `}` *function*`(`*param*, *param*, ...`)` `use` *resources*

 #### Using LLVM instructions